-Rollerbladers may be the most earnest folks on earth but are aware of your 90s jokes.
+Rollerbladers may be the most earnest folks on earth, but they are aware of your 90s jokes.

-My favourite photograph of my Richmond, BC childhood doesn't actually have me in it.
-What it does have is my dad, my two older brothers, and three other neighbourhood boys, each dressed in weird shorts and a pair of rollerblades.
+My favorite childhood photograph doesn't actually have me in it.
+What it does have is my dad, my two older brothers, and three other neighborhood boys, each dressed in weird shorts and a pair of rollerblades.
 The group—with my dad leading the charge—is posed in a line, each kid holding onto the hips of the person in front of him.
 I can easily imagine them rolling around the cul-de-sac in front of our house, smiling so hard their faces hurt.
-The ridiculousness of their positions was completely lost on the boys at the time, any uncertainty surrendered to childish glee; besides, it was the '90s, and rollerblading was the shit.
+The ridiculousness of their positions was completely lost on the boys at the time, any uncertainty surrendered to childish glee; besides, it was the 90s, and rollerblading was the shit.